 What challenges does CIEM address?

 Cloud resources are ephemeral and dynamic.
 Traditional identity and access management (IAM) solutions and practices are designed to protect and control access to conventional static on-premises applications and infrastructure.
 These solutions aren’t typically well suited for safeguarding highly dynamic, ephemeral cloud infrastructure.
-Because AWS, Azure, GCP, and Kubernetes are inherently dynamic, applications and services are instantiated on-demand, and continuously spun up and spun down.
-The transitory nature makes assigning entitlements and tracking access very difficult.

-Adding to the complex nature of managing the cloud is another challenge — each cloud provider has its own approach to identity and data security with distinct roles, permission models, tools and terminology, and shared responsibility models.
+Adding to the complex nature of cloud identity management is another challenge — each cloud provider has its own approach to identity and data security with distinct roles, permission models, tools and terminology, and shared responsibility models.
 Enterprises utilizing multiple cloud providers are forced to use multiple provider native tools, which can lead to configuration inconsistencies, security gaps, permissions gaps, and risk.
-Managing identities and their entitlements can become a resource-intensive, time-consuming, and error-filled function.
-CIEM addresses this disparate security by offering a central location to manage and view entitlements.

 Some more challenges CIEM addresses: